OlavHN/ChatTest/README.md

 ## Why

 Since webRTC is still changing quickly, highly coupled to the browser environment and inherently between two instances it makes sense to abstract it away.
-Web Components seems like an ideal solution as it abstracts DOM elements behind higher level DOM elements. <code><appear-in></appear-in></code> is an attempt at making such an element and it looks like this: <code><appear-in peerId='anId' local=stream remote=stream></appear-in></code>.
+Web Components seems like an ideal solution as it abstracts DOM elements behind higher level DOM elements. `<appear-in></appear-in>` is an attempt at making such an element and it looks like this: `<appear-in peerId='anId' local=stream remote=stream></appear-in>`.

-By giving the element an id and a local stream the remote stream will correspond to another <code><appear-in /></code> tag somewhere on the internet.
+By giving the element an id and a local stream the remote stream will correspond to another `<appear-in />` tag somewhere on the internet.

 ## How